 - Anesthesiologist : A doctor who gives you medicine to relieve pain or put you to sleep if you have surgery

 - Case manager: Usually a nurse or nurse specialist who oversees your care, answers questions, and helps you navigate your health insurance coverage

-- Genetic counselor: Can help you learn your risk for getting cancers that run in your family.
+- Genetic counselor: Can help you learn your odds of getting cancers that run in your family.
 He can also help you decide if you or your loved ones should get tested for cancer genes.